Retrieval-Augmented Generation

 - Lost in the Middle effect (not specific to RAG, but rather long context)

-- RAG retrieval capabilities are often evaluated using needle in a haystack tasks, but that is not what we usually want in real world tasks (summarization, joining of sub-parts of long documents, etc.) ⇒ knowledge graphs may be a good improvement for this
+- RAG retrieval capabilities are often evaluated using needle in a haystack tasks, but that is not what we usually want in real world tasks (summarization, joining of sub-parts of long documents, etc.) ⇒ knowledge graph may be a good improvement for this

 - Privacy or access rights can be compromised when RAG is used by various users